7.4 Magnitude Earthquake Strikes Northern Japan, Tsunami Warnings Issued - PRESS AI WORLD

 side-post-image

-• A 7.4-magnitude earthquake struck northern Japan, prompting a tsunami warning.
+• A 7.4-magnitude earthquake struck northern Japan on April 20, prompting tsunami warnings.

 SHARE THIS ARTICLE: